syukur91/ymple-ecommerce/README.md

 ### [Demo](http://demo.ymple.com/)

-Open Source Ecommerce Open Source Solution for Everyone built with Sails.js (Node.js + MongoDB)
+Open Source Ecommerce Open Source Framework for Everyone built with Sails.js (Node.js + MongoDB)

 It's intended to be a fully engaged community project, and we're greatly welcoming contributions from the development community.